EXPLAINER: Why is history repeating itself in Guinea's coup? - NewsBreak

 EXPLAINER: Why is history repeating itself in Guinea's coup?

-DAKAR, Senegal — (AP) — Many hoped that Guinea's landmark 2010 election would finally bring the West African country a democratic leader after decades of corrupt dictatorship.
+Many hoped that Guinea s landmark 2010 election would finally bring the West African country a democratic leader after decades of corrupt dictatorship.

 Instead President Alpha Conde decided to stick around for a third term, modifying the constitution so that the term limits no longer applied to him.